Vietnam, spreading my wings.

 Om Parvat

-On our way back we spend some time at Kalapani.
-There is a Kalimata Temple, beside a small stream, maintained by army.
+On our way back we spent some time at Kalapani.
+There is a Kalimata Temple, beside a small stream, maintained by the army.
 It is the source of Kali River.
 There is a natural cave too, called Vyas Guha.

 Kalimata temple at Kalapani.